 Fun Because Flex!

-How do I get my shaper to make me a surfboard from Moda Core.
+I want my shaper to make me a surfboard from Moda Core.
 How do I do that?

 Have them contact us at email@example.com and we'll make things happen!